Code-Institute-Submissions/portfolio_milestone/README.md

 the jquery for the navbar was adapted from course material by Colt Steele taken from https://www.udemy.com/course/the-web-developer-bootcamp/

-An additional take you to my mentor Adegbenga Adeye who gave me some advice that really improved the look of the site.
+An additional thanks to my mentor Adegbenga Adeye who gave me some advice that really improved the look of the site.

 NB.
-All information on this site is meant for educationally purposes only
+All information on this site is meant for educational purposes only.